 Pre-birth family bonding and preparing your mind and body: This is the preparation step.
 You will learn about prenatal bonding and how to include your birth companion in the birthing process.
 This class will also review hypnotic relaxation, breathing techniques and visualisation exercises.

 Self- hypnosis, visualisation, and advanced deepening: This course plans for the birth.
 You will develop a birth plan, release negative thoughts, prepare your body for birth, and work on light touch massage.
+Read our blog here to know why making a birth plan is important.

 Overview and summary of childbirth: This class protects your natural birthing experience.
 This involves reviewing the onset and hallmarks of labour, settling in at your birth setting, what to do if labour stalls, and birth rehearsal.